imbus/robotframework-debuglibrary/readme.md

 The history be saved at `~/.rfdebug_history` located in user home directory default or any path defined in environment variable RFDEBUG_HISTORY.

-You can use the command `history` or key `F4` to view the history in your active shell.
+You can use the command `history` or key `F4` to view the history in your irobot shell.
 You can see used keywords and commands on the left and imported resources on the right side.
 Use `TAB` to switch focus from one part to another.
 To close history, press key `F4`.

 ![history](res/history.png)

+The interactive shell support auto-completion for robotframework keywords and commands.
+Try input BuiltIn. then hit `Control + Space` key to feeling it.
-With key `F5` you can activate or deactivate live completion.
+You can use the `F5` key to enable or disable live completion.

 Live completion ON:

 ![live completion](res/live_completion.gif)

+You can use the `F12` key to enable or disable mouse support within shell.

 `irobot` accept any robot arguments, but by default, `rfdebug` disabled all logs with `-l None -x None -o None -L None -r None`.